azampagl/kohana-compress/README.md

 		echo HTML::style($result);

+### UglifyJS

+You will need to install UglifyJS on your server to use it in this module.
+See [http://lisperator.net/uglifyjs/](http://lisperator.net/uglifyjs/)

 ## Notes

 * If you don't have java on your web server (shared hosting), use the Closure Compiler Service and cssmin.